-The variable PSU is the number of the PSU module, see function COM HVPSU2D GetPSUOutputVoltage.
+The variable PSU is the number of the PSU module, for more details, see function COM\HVPSU2D\GetPSUOutputVoltage.

-The return value in the variable Voltage is the measured value of the output voltage in V, the value in the variable Current is the measured value of the output current in A. The value in the variable VoltDropout is the measured value of the voltage dropout on the output voltage regulator, The voltage dropout and the output current determine the power dissipation of the PSU module.
-For a proper function, the voltage dropout should no be lower than 5-10 V.
+The return value in the variable Voltage is the measured value of the output voltage in V, the value in the variable Current is the measured value of the output current in A. The value in the variable Volt-Dropout is the measured value of the voltage dropout on the output voltage regulator, The voltage dropout and the output current determine the power dissipation of the PSU module.
+For the device to function properly, the voltage dropout should not be lower than 5-10 V.

-The direct command $(mn\mathcal{O})$ contains one decimal character (n) for the variable PSU.
-The response $(mnVVVVVIIIIIIDDDDD\mathcal{O})$ contains the decimal character (n) for the variable PSU followed by 5 hexadecimal digits for the variable Voltage (VVVVV), 6 hexadecimal digits for the variable Current (IIIIII), and 5 hexadecimal digits for the variable VoltDropout (DDDDD).
-For the parameter scaling, see functions COM\HVPSU2D\GetPSUOutputVoltage and COM\HVPSU2D\GetPSUOutputCurrent.
+The direct command $(mn \not\in)$ contains one decimal character (n) for the variable PSU.
+The response $(mnVVVVVIIIIIIDDDDD \not\in)$ contains the decimal character (n) for the variable PSU followed by 5 hexadecimal digits for the variable Voltage (VVVVV),

+6 hexadecimal digits for the variable Current (IIIII), and 5 hexadecimal digits for the variable VoltDropout (DDDDD).
+The voltage values are in mV, for the parameter unit conversion, see functions COM\HVPSU2D\GetPSUOutputVoltage and COM\HVPSU2D\GetPSUOutputCurrent.